-Le Creuset and Staub cookware are considered a luxury or high-end cookware, even though Staub is slightly cheaper both are still more expensive when compared to other brands.
-For those looking for an affordable Dutch oven for a fraction of the price of other cast iron cookware, you should consider Lodge®, Tramontina® Cuisinart®, and Crockpot all brands with proven longevity and a good reputation in the industry.
+Le Creuset and Staub cookware are considered luxury or high-end cookware.
+Even though Staub is slightly cheaper, both are still more expensive when compared to other brands.
+For those looking for an affordable Dutch oven for a fraction of the price of other cast iron cookware, you should consider Lodge®, Tramontina® Cuisinart®, and Crockpot, all brands with proven longevity and a good reputation in the industry.

 Are there Le Creuset fakes?

 How can you tell a fake Le Creuset?
 Check the rim of the Le Creuset pot where you place the lid.
 Fake ovens, pots, and pans will have underlying cast iron showing through.
-Le Creuset stamps its brand name, as well as size identifying letters, and numbers on the bottom of cookware pieces/lids.
+Le Creuset stamps its brand name and size identifying letters and numbers on the bottom of cookware pieces/lids.
 In some cases, it raises the sunken lettering in the ceramic.

 How long does Le Creuset last?

 Forever?
 Le Creuset does offer a lifetime warranty!
-Seriously if you care for a Le Creuset piece it will last your lifetime and possibly that of anyone you will the piece to…
+If you care for a Le Creuset piece, it will last your lifetime and possibly that of anyone you will send the piece to…

 Related read about “The Constances” Le Creuset Doufeu: Complete Guide